wp-plugins/the-image/readme.txt

 Tested up to: 3.1
 Stable tag: 4.3

-This plugin display or return every image inside post content.
+This plugin display or return every images inside post content with power of XPath.

 == Description ==
 The_image plugin allow you to extract every image inside post content.